 Design: Jean de Chelles / Jean Ravy / Pierre de Montreuil / Jeans-Baptiste Lassus / Raymond du Temple

 From gargoyles to flying buttresses, Notre Dame is the epitome of the French Gothic style.
-The large open courtyard makes photographing the front easily, though you should walk around the sides for views of the ornate apses.
+The large open courtyard makes photographing the front easy, though you should walk around the sides for views of the ornate apses.
 Admission is free, but lines can be very long during peak season.
 Photography is permitted inside Notre Dame (no tripods), so bring your low F-stop lens to capture the iconic stained glass rose windows.

 Design: Salomon de Brosse / Jean Chalgrin / Alphonse de Gisors